Create a Website Account - Manage notification subscriptions, save form progress and more.

 Monday - Friday

-Work Session: 1st and 3rd Monday of each month at 7:00 PM
+Work Sessions are held the 1st and 3rd Monday of each month at 7:00 P.M.

-Public Session: 2nd and 4th Monday of each month at 7:00 PM
+Public Sessions are held the 2nd and 4th Monday of each month at 7:00 P.M.

 Stay connected by liking us and/or following us on the Capitol Heights Facebook page and the Capitol Heights Twitter page.

-We do apologize for the inconvenience, and, if you can please provide the home's exact address, we can further assist you.
+We do apologize for the inconvenience, and, if you can please provide the residences exact address, we can further assist you.

-If the property is within our incorporated town, then our code enforcement department will seek to gain further information on the owner.
-Once the owner is contacted the property must be in good standing within 30 days.
-However, if the property is not cleaned, then the town is responsible for cutting the property and cleaning all trash and debris and a lean is then placed on the property.
+If the property is within our Incorporated Town, then our Property Standards Authority division will seek to gain further information on the owner.
+Once the owner is contacted, the property must be in good standing within 30 days.
+However, if the property is not cleaned, then the Town is responsible for cutting the property and cleaning all trash and debris and a lien is then placed on the property.

-Please come to 401 Capitol Heights Blvd.
-Capitol Heights, MD 20743 to obtain vehicle release form and pay $125 cash or money order.
+Please contact the police department at 301-420-2444 or stop by the administrative office at 401 Capitol Heights Boulevard, Capitol Heights, MD 20743 to obtain a vehicle release form.
+You must pay $125 by cash or money order.

 You have 10 days to request a court date.
-To find phone number and additional information, please look on the back of your ticket.
+To find phone number and additional information, please look at the details on the back of your ticket.
+If you cannot locate your ticket please call our administrative office at 301-420-2444.

 A permit is required when a property owner wants to erect, construct, enlarge, alter, move, improve, remove, connect, demolish or raze any building or structure, change an exit, or alter/install any equipment regulated by Prince George's County Building Code.